distributed-system-analysis/pbench/docs/API/V1/list.md

 with a paginated display or to limit data transfer requirements.

 `owner` string \
-The `username` property of a registered user.
-Only datasets owned by that user will be included in the list.
+Select only datasets owned by the specified username.
+Unless the username matches the authenticated user, only "public" datasets can be selected.

 `start` date/time \
 Select only datasets created on or after the specified time.
 Time should be